ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms before 4am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
+Mostly cloudy.
+Low around 66,
-         66. South wind around 5 mph.
+         with temperatures rising to around 68 overnight.
+South wind around 5 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">